 Name:

 Requested Date and Time:

-ty:
+Brief Description of Activit y:

-Anticipated Number of Peo pple:
+Anticipated Number of Peo ple:

 (To be Completed by College Administrator)

 Approved Date and Time:

 Signature: Date: College Administrator

 COLLEGE PUBLICATIONS

 The President shall establish procedures concerning who is responsible for all College publications and pre-publication review of all promotional and marketing materials which pertain to the College or its programs and which are designed for public viewing.
 Materials under this Policy include, but are not limited to: brochures, handbooks, catalogs, multimedia and programs for special events.
 Instructional classroom materials generated and used by instructors in their classrooms are not subject to this Policy.